What are the best ETFs for my RRSP?

 Best ETF option #3 – Go with a low-cost Canadian ETF

-Should you really want to be aggressive with your portfolio, you can consider owning the all-in-one, all equity ETF VEQT.
+On top of that, should you really want to be aggressive with your portfolio, you can consider owning the all-in-one, all equity ETF VEQT instead of any “GRO” fund above.

 What, no bond ETFs Mark?